hometownjlu/nomogram/README.md

 * Applicants can apply to prelim or categorical positions in the ERAS match.
 This is defined as the `Tracks_Applied_by_Applicant` variable.
 Christine was really helpful in understanding how the ERAS data is used in practice.
 * From ERAS data anyone who applied for a preliminary position `('Ob-Gyn/Preliminary|1076220P0 (Preliminary)')` did not match OR **applied to the prelim as a "backup plan".
 Prelim applicants not matching is clearly an assumption and will get checked below.**

+Determining `Match_status` - Anyone who applied prelim did not match into a categorical position is a fair assumption.
+But in case they applied to both with a prelim as a backup then we need to do something different.

+In GOBA, what year did each person match? - Could decrease the number of people in applicant side trying to match to.
+Look at year graduated from medical school in the NPCd and that will tell you what year they started residency.
+Alos all the years should be consecutive.

+In GOBA, which residency did each person match? - I did a join on state, city to residency programs and had about a third with exact name matches.
+For duplicate matches like matching to ten residency programs in New York, NY then we can google search for their name and each residency program name.
+This info needs to be put in by hand and then fed back into the Match_Status variable.

+We do not have as much overlap between applicants and obgyn residents because not everyone applied to CU OBGYN residency.

 * Pull to show who is in an OBGYN residency. `this one works.R` and clean data to look for residents based on NPPES taxonomy code and consecutive order in list.
-Make sure pull is up to date by running `this one works.R` with the `startID` at the last known number and `startID` plus 1,000.
+Make sure pull is up to date by running `this one works.R` with the `startID` at the last known number and `startID` plus 1,200.

 * We need to do a match between names of the applicants and `list_of_people_who_all_matched_into_OBGYN`.
 See code snippet below about using `humaniformat` to standardize the format of names.